The Commonplace

 0.24

 Anticipatory analytics and automated decision support can improve public resource allocation and reduce response lag, raising public sector productivity and potentially changing demand for private sector services.
-Organizational Efficiency positive medium public sector productivity (resource allocation efficiency, response lag) and downstream demand for private services
+Organizational Efficiency positive public sector productivity (resource allocation efficiency, response lag) and downstream demand for private services

 n=103